deeptikatiyar/Playwright-Automation-Framework/README.md

 ## Final Note

 This framework wasn’t just written, it was earned.
-Through failed test runs, learning retries, and every bit of clarity earned the hard way.
+Through failed test runs, learning retries, and every bit of clarity earned with continuos learning and persistence.

 It reflects readiness, real experience, and a deep desire to grow.